minshi123/gitlab/doc/user/project/status_page/index.md

 ### Incident detail page

-The incident detail page shows detailed information about a particular incident, including:
+The incident detail page shows detailed information about a particular incident.
+For example:

 - Status on the incident, including when the incident was last updated.
 - The incident title.